flindersuni/DeepThoughtHPC-docs/docs/source/system/deepthoughspecifications.md

 ### High Capacity Node

-There is a single High-Capacity node with:
+There is are 3 High-Capacity nodes with:

 - CPU:
   - 2 x AMD EPYC 7742 @2.25Ghz with 64 Cores / 128 Threads